Lighting and Rendering

 The Skydome itself can be rotated and scaled to adjust the direction of the light source.

-Watch the following video on Image based lighting set up.
+Watch the following video (7:30m) on how to set up an image-based light.

 With a model textured and the scene lit, it is time to start thinking about rendering your project.
-The following are the main render settings that you will need to adjust and setup before making a final render of your shot.
+You will need to use the the following render settings to adjust and setup before making a final render of your shot.

 [ADD IMAGE'S ALT TEXT]